react-static/react-static/docs/concepts.md

 Most, if not all, CSS-in-JS libraries require that you **extract** the styles used in your app during the usage of `ReactDOMServer.renderToString` or `ReactDOMServer.renderToStaticMarkup`, then inject them into the head of your `index.html`.

-React-Static allows you to decorate its HTML and Document rendering processes by using the static.config.js [`renderToHtml`](/docs/config/#rendertohtml) and [`Document`](/docs/config/#document) properties.
+React Static allows you to decorate its HTML and Document rendering processes by using the `static.config.js` file's [`renderToHtml`](/docs/config/#rendertohtml) and [`Document`](/docs/config/#document) properties.
 Below are the relevant pieces used in the existing styled-components template:

 ```javascript
 // examples/styled-components/static.config.js